Christopher Morel Preview, Player Props: Cubs vs. Brewers

-On Tuesday, Christopher Morel (.162 on-base percentage in past 10 games, 150 points below season-long percentage) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:05 PM ET.
+The Chicago Cubs, including Christopher Morel (.143 batting average in his past 10 games), battle starting pitcher Brandon Woodruff and the Milwaukee Brewers at Wrigley Field, Wednesday at 2:20 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Pirates.
+In his previous game he had a one-hit performance (1-for-3) against the Brewers.

 Christopher Morel Game Info & Props vs. the Brewers